jrgics/aws-s3-lambda-example/README.md

 * API tests against the deployed API's
 * Integration tests against the deployed HTML

+All local tests can be run with the command `npm test`.

 ### Local Lambda

 Using [jest](https://jestjs.io/), the Lambda functions can be tested, with code coverage.